tomericco/Lastab/README.md

 * Click on Extensions tab on the left
 * Scroll down to the bottom
 * Click on Keyboard shortcuts
-* Define the keyboard shortcut you want
+* Define the keyboard shortcut you want under Lastab > Browse backwards

 Now on each time you will enter this shortcut, last tab will be shown.